- Food and Cooking»

 - In a large sauce pan combine peaches with syrup, water, sugar, butter, cinnamon and salt.
 Cook on medium-high heat until ingredients start to boil than reduce to medium heat.
 Cook for approx. 15 mins. than gradually add corn starch mixture, (mixing well to thicken mixture).
 Cook for about 15 minutes until peaches relax or soften than add vanilla flavoring stirring well for 1 minute.
 Remove pot from the burner.

-- Reduce Oven heat to 375.
-Roll out Pillsbury crusts and cut into strips one for each pie.
+- Roll out Pillsbury crusts and cut into strips one for each pie.
 Pour mixture evenly into Mrs. Smith pie crusts.
 Arrange strips across the top of mixture of each pie, cutting off access crust and putting them aside to build up strips to cover the entire pie.

 - After covering the pie with strips of crust; brush strips with a little milk, than sprinkle a little sugar and cinnamon over the milk.
 Place pie in the center rack of the oven for appox.
-40-45 mins. or until crust is a golden brown.
+35-40 mins. or until crust is a golden brown.
 Place cookie sheet or aluminum foil on lower rack to catch any spills from the pies.
-After about 15-20 mins. in the oven- cover the edges of the pie crust with aluminum foil to prevent over browning.
+After Cover the edges of the pie crust with aluminum foil to prevent over browning.
 When pies have finished baking let cool for 1-2 hours before serving.

 - You can also experiment using a sugar substitute such as Truvia (Baking Blend) or organic sugar, a thinner pie crust and margarine instead of butter.